ferrous26/rspec-pride/README.markdown

 [![Build Status](http://travis-ci.org/ferrous26/rspec-pride.png)](http://travis-ci.org/ferrous26/rspec-pride)

+## How to use Rspec-pride

+To use rspec-pride, you need to call `rspec` with the following options:

+    --require rspec/pride --format Pride

+Or put those in your `.rspec` file.

 ## Contributing to Rspec-pride

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet